-- Buffy the Vampire Slayer: Ben's presence almost saved their lives as they transformed back into him just before Buffy would have dealt the killing blow and she leaves him alive instead.
-Too bad for him that Giles is Genre Savvy enough to just take care of the Dirty Business and Shoot the Dog.
+- Buffy the Vampire Slayer: Ben's presence in his and Glory's shared body almost saved their lives as they transformed back into him just before Buffy would have dealt the killing blow and she leaves him alive instead.
+Too bad for him that Giles is savvy enough to just take care of the Dirty Business and Shoot the Dog.

 - In Sanctuary, Adam Worth is the inspiration for The Strange Case of Dr. Jekyll and Mr. Hyde.
 The Adam (Jekyll) side isn't exactly helpless, but at least he doesn't want to beat Magnus to a bloody pulp like the Hyde part.

 - Averted in Jekyll.
 While this version of Hyde is not only psychopathic, but also has explicit superpowers, Tom Jackman (the Jekyll side) is a highly intelligent and resourceful man in his own right.
 Consequently, he was able to keep Hyde in check for a long time, and set up a system of surveillance, communication and scheduled changes to which he forced Hyde to adhere under threat of turning himself in, which let him ensure that Hyde didn't do anything too terrible, and had a restraint chair built that he could trap himself in to punish Hyde if he broke the rules.
 Notably, despite all his displays of contempt for his "daddy", Hyde never doubted that Jackman did have it in him to hurt them both, and when their shared Papa Wolf instincts get triggered, Hyde recognises that he is stronger when he combines with Jackman's greater maturity and self-control.